aaronland/unicode-table/README.md

 ## Important

 This is still wet paint.
+It's not pretty under the hood or above but it works.
+At least for me.

 ## See also